-Numerous classic horror films are said to have carried a curse with them, manifesting in spooky occurrences on set or terrible misfortunes befalling cast the crew.
+Numerous classic horror films are said to have carried a curse with them, manifesting in spooky occurrences on set or terrible misfortunes befalling the cast and crew.
 Planes were struck by lightning, hotels caught on fire, and actors reported mysterious and unexplained occurrences while filming stories of demonic possession or ghostly hauntings.
-And on the scariest film sets, prop weapons weren't as fake as one might expect, resulting in serious injuries, close calls, tragic crashes and in one case, the death of an up-and-coming star.
+And on the scariest film sets, bodies and prop weapons weren't as fake as one might expect.

 The Omen (1976) is about a couple that adopts a little boy, Damien, only to learn he's the Antichrist.
 Talk about a raw deal.

-The most chilling incident occurred in Holland in August, 1976.
-John Richardson, the film's visual effects consultant, and his assistant, Liz Moore, were in in a car accident.
-Moore was decapitated in a manner similar to David Warner's in the film.
-Richardson crawled out of the wreckage, looked around to get his bearings,, and found a road sign reading, "Ommen, 66.6 km."
+The most chilling incident occurred in Holland in August 1976.
+John Richardson, the film's visual effects consultant, and his assistant, Liz Moore, were in a car accident.
+Moore was decapitated in a manner similar to a way that is depicted in the film.
+Richardson crawled out of the wreckage, looked around to get his bearings, and found a road sign reading, "Ommen, 66.6 km."

 The Exorcist was plagued by bad luck, leading many to believe it was cursed.
 If you haven't seen it, the film revolves around the MacNeil family, whose daughter Regan (Linda Blair) is possessed by the demon Pazuzu.

-Right from the start, the production was bedevilled by creepy problems.
+Right from the start, the production was bedeviled by creepy problems.
 Filming was delayed because the set for the MacNeil home caught fire.
 It was mostly destroyed, but, eerily enough, Regan's bedroom was spared.
 The fire was attributed to a pigeon that got into a circuit box.

-Actor Jack MacGowran and actress Vasiliki Maliaros both died shortly after the filming.
-MacGowran (age 54) of the flu in January, 1973, and Maliaros of natural causes (age 89), in February,1973.
-Linda Blair's grandfather and actor Max Von Sydow's brother both died during production, and the son of Mercedes McCambridge, who voiced the demon, murdered his wife and two daughters before taking his own life after being accused of fraud in November of 1987.
+Actor Jack MacGowran and actress Vasiliki Maliaros both passed away shortly after the filming.
+In 1973, MacGowran perished of the flu and Maliaros of natural causes.
+Linda Blair's grandfather and actor Max Von Sydow's brother both passed during production.
+The son of Mercedes McCambridge, who voiced the demon, took out his family before taking his own life after being accused of fraud in November 1987.